oblivia-simplex/Narrativity/2_schultz.md

 Endless expanse of what if.
 Figure brought into fruition.
 A thorough dressing down.
 Round or through me.
 A voice on the wire.

-Or if I wrote \"wife.\" Rife.
+Or if I wrote "wife.\" Rife.
 Theocracy.
 Meritorious.

 Mercy.
-For the woman\'s clandestine, zippered heart.
+For the woman's clandestine, zippered heart.
 Miles I have come before you.
 Previously unknown.

 Everyone got what he came for.
-A schedule to rival the master\'s.
+A schedule to rival the master's.
 Departures and arrivals.
 A vagabond.
 A conductor.

 Miles I crossed the desert for water.
 Previously alone.